Patty Cannon: Public display of her skull

-Her skull was separated from the rest of her bones, lying in the pauper's grave or potter's field, when a future parking lot was being excavated and later put on display in various venues, including on loan to the Dover Public Library in 1961.
+Her skull was separated from the rest of her bones, lying in the pauper's grave or potter's field, when a future parking lot was being excavated, and the skull was later put on display in various venues, including on loan to the Dover Public Library in 1961.
 It was loaned to the Smithsonian in 2010 to allow scientists to learn more about settler life in the Chesapeake.

 Legacy

 In the 1990s, a historical marker was placed on the highway near what is sometimes called the "Patty Cannon House" in Reliance, Maryland, but this structure was built about 1840.
 A PBS history series proved the marker was placed on land which Joe Johnson bought in 1821 for $150, and Patty Cannon bought from him in 1826.
 Her own residence, which was built in the 18th century, stood several hundred yards away and was torn down in 1948.
 "Nearby Stood" was later added to the marker.
 In 2012, a new marker, which more explicitly details the horrors committed by the Cannon/Johnson gang, was erected across the state line from the previous marker.
-A housing development, which was established in 1973, stands on the Delaware side of the Nanticoke River and is named the Patty Cannon Estates.
+A housing development, established in the early 1970s, stands on the Delaware side of the Nanticoke River and is named the Patty Cannon Estates.